What is a modular building?

 - Complexity of the build

-The bigger your modular office, the more you are going to pay.
-The price per square footage of a modular office building will exponentially increase with the size of the modular office.
+The bigger your modular building, the more you are going to pay.
+The price per square footage of a modular building will exponentially increase with the size of the modular building.

 Quality of Materials